Welcome to the most frequently viewed page at LondonJazzCollector!

 The unappreciated forensic indicator is vinyl weight.
 This evolved with changing industry practice from as much as 220 grams in the mid Fifties to commonly 130-140 grams in the later Sixties, or less.
 Vinylite was an important factor in pressing costs and therefore profits.
 No pressing plant went out of its way to make a pressing heavier than was current practice in pressing at that time.
-There are always a few outliers in pressing weight, so exceptions are found, but as a rule, weight is a good indicator of age.
-(Sadly, my sagging waistline concurs)
+There are always a few outliers in pressing weight, so exceptions are found, but as a rule, weight is a good indicator of age, which my sagging waistline confirms.

 Determining a first pressing